Optically trapped Feshbach molecules of fermionic 161Dy and 40K: Preparation of pure molecular samples

 We now discuss the four stages in more detail.

 Stage (1): We apply a 12-ms ramp of the magnetic field gradient from its initial value to the one that cancels the differential gravitational sag between Dy and K so that the two clouds overlap.
 In the following this is referred to as ``magic levitation'' \cite{Lous2017toa}, realized at $\partial_z B=\SI{2.69}{\gauss/\centi\meter}$.
-In the meantime the trapping frequencies are reduced to about {$\bar{\omega}_{\mathrm{Dy}}=2\pi\times\SI{35}{\hertz}$}, where $\bar\omega$ is the geometrically averaged trap frequency ($\omega_{\rm K}\approx 3.6\,\omega_{\rm Dy}$ \cite{Ravensbergen2018ado}).
+Simultaneously with the gradient ramp, the trapping frequencies are reduced from $\bar{\omega}_{\mathrm{Dy}}=2\pi\times\SI{50}{\hertz}$ to about $2\pi\times\SI{35}{\hertz}$, where $\bar\omega$ is the geometrically averaged trap frequency ($\omega_{\rm K}\approx 3.6\,\omega_{\rm Dy}$ \cite{Ravensbergen2018ado}).
 Half-way during the ramp, the magnetic field is decreased within \SI{1}{\milli\second} to \SI{7.325}{\gauss}, about \SI{+50}{\milli\gauss} above the resonance center.

-Stage (2): By magnetic field association \cite{Koehler2006poc, Chin2010FRI} we create about \SI{6e3}{} DyK molecules, corresponding to almost 30\% molecule conversion efficiency.
-We found the optimal ramp speed to be $\dot{B}=\SI{0.43}{\gauss/\milli\second}$.
-The ramp is interrupted at a detuning of about \SI{-120}{\milli\gauss}, which corresponds to a molecular binding energy of $h\times$\SI{220}{\kilo\hertz}.
-We identify such a magnetic field as an ideal one where to perform the purification of the molecular sample in the subsequent stage (3).
-The last \SI{0.2}{\milli\second} of the magnetic field sweep are accompanied by an increase of the magnetic field gradient from the magic levitation value to the one required to balance the gravitational force on the molecules at this detuning.
+Stage (2): By magnetic field association \cite{Koehler2006poc, Chin2010FRI} we create about \SI{6e3}{} DyK molecules, corresponding to almost 30\% conversion efficiency.
+We found the optimal ramp speed to be $\dot{B}=\SI{0.43}{\gauss/\milli\second}$, which is in the range of typical experiments using Feshbach resonances of similar widths \cite{Chin2010FRI}.
+The 0.4-ms ramp ends at a magnetic detuning of about \SI{-120}{\milli\gauss}, which corresponds to a molecular binding energy of $h\times$\SI{220}{\kilo\hertz}.
+We identify such a magnetic field as optimal for the purification of the molecular sample in the subsequent stage (3).
+The second half of the magnetic field sweep are accompanied by an increase of the magnetic field gradient from the magic levitation value to the one required to balance the gravitational force on the molecules at this detuning.
 For the sake of notation simplicity, we introduce the {molecular levitation gradient} ${B'}_{\rm{mol}}=m_{\mathrm{mol}}g/\mu_{\mathrm{mol}}$, where $m_{\mathrm{mol}}$ is the molecular mass, $g$ is the gravitational acceleration and $\mu_{\mathrm{mol}}$ is the molecular magnetic moment.
 Note that $\mu_{\rm mol}$ and thus ${B'}_{\rm{mol}}$ are $B$-dependent quantities.
 At the end of the magnetic field sweep, the sample consists of a three-component mixture made of DyK molecules and unbound Dy and K atoms.